daniel-menna/sustainable_energy_data_analysis/README.md

 - Financial Incentives: Wind energy receives the highest financial incentives, averaging $10,232,840

 For further studies, the suggestion is to explore the relationship between:
-- GHG emissions with the cost of investiments and define the best scenario;
+- GHG emissions with the cost of investments and define the best scenario;
 - Potential of reduction in emissions with available funds;
 - The social and economic impact that would be created considering the new jobs that would be created.

-However, to complete this analysis it important to check the possibility to collect extra data regarding the geography and energy sources availablity.
+However, to complete this analysis it is important to check the possibility to collect extra data regarding the geography and energy sources availablity.
 It will impact the definition depending the country, for exemple.